dmvieira/eve-full-text-example/README.md

 Just execute these commands:

     git clone https://github.com/dmvieira/text-search-example.git
+    cd text-search-example
     ./configure  # use bash
     make  # or make run (needs make installed)

+I suggest you to use in virtualenv these commands.

 These commands will configure your environment and start app.
 You need to define environment variables during configure command if these